TritonDataCenter/rfd/rfd/0163/README.md

 This RFD describes how Cloud Firewall may log accepted and rejected packets.
 The intent is not to log every packet - rather just the beginning of a new TCP connection or series of related UDP packets.
 This will be accomplished using the following components:

 * **IPFilter** (`ipf`) will make an initial pass at identifying which packets may be of interest and pass metadata to Cloud Firewall Log Daemon.
-* **Cloud Firewall Log Daemon (`cfwld`?)** will receive packet metadata from IPFilter, discarding uninteresting metadata.
+* **Cloud Firewall Log Daemon (`cfwlogd`)** will receive packet metadata from IPFilter, discarding uninteresting metadata.
 Interesting metadata will be passed to AuditAPI.
 * **AuditAPI** is inclusive of an API and the associated service running on a head node or some other compute node.
 The service is responsible for ingesting audit entries (e.g. containing connection metadata) and persisting it to a designated store, such as Manta.

 The start of each allowed or blocked TCP connection or connection-like series of UDP packets needs to log the following metadata: